 Another place to check out is the Golden Fortune Gate Cookie Company.
 These are traditionally made Cookies that are made on-site and in View of the public giving you an idea of how the cookies are actually made.
 The Cookies are more designed for eating than the processed cookies you are used to (Which are pretty horrid) and come in a variety of flavours (Chocolate, Almond, Flourless).
 Cookies are sold at $5 a bag and it’s a fantastic experience.
 The Factory is on Ross street, which as we mentioned above is well worth visiting as well.

 If you are in San Francisco for the Chinese New Year (End of Jan/Early Feb) DO NOT miss the San Francisco Chinese New Year Festival and Parade.
-As San Francisco’s Chinatown is one of the Biggest outsides of Asia it is no surprise to hear that the Festival in San Francisco is one of the biggest outside Asia also.
+As San Francisco’s Chinatown is one of the biggest outside of Asia it is no surprise to hear that the Festival in San Francisco is one of the biggest outside Asia also.

 From humble beginnings, the Festival has evolved into a typically American extravaganza lasting over two weeks!
 An absolute must-see if you are in the area, and TBH worth going to the area just to see!
 Find out more here.

-There is also the Autumn Moon festival held around the middle of September that is well worth a visit if you are in the area.
+There is also the Autumn Moon festival held around the middle of September which is well worth a visit if you are in the area.

 Have Your Say